ArdentMC/openFDA-Prototype/documents/HowToDocker.md

 ## Running

-Run, and create it doesn't exist, a container.
+Run, and create if it doesn't exist, a container.

     docker run image-name